Karla Smith

 Karla Natasha Smith (born December 19, 1969) is an American judge from Maryland.
-In 2012, she became the first African-American female to serve on Maryland's Montgomery County District Court.
+In 2012, she was the first African-American woman appointed to serve on Maryland's Montgomery County District Court.
 Since 2015, she has served as an Associate Judge for the Montgomery County Circuit Court.

 Biography

 Karla Smith was born in Los Angeles, California, on December 19, 1969.
 She attended the University of Maryland, College Park for her undergraduate studies, earning a B.S. degree in government and politics in 1991.
 After university, she served two years as a staff assistant for U.S. representative Major R. Owens of New York's 11th Congressional District.